∗ ∗ ∗

 So, I’ve been asked to find more images of our users of color from our trips (we do not use any stock photos).
 The problem is, we really don’t have that many customers of color, so I’m not sure how to move forward.

 I’m concerned that these efforts might be disingenuous, or even predatory.
-I have some experience being on the other side of this from college, when my image was over-used in promotion materials that made me uncomfortable.
+I have some experience being on the other side of this from college, when my image was over-used in promotion materials in a way that made me uncomfortable.
 But as one of the more junior members of the team, I feel limited in what I can do.

 I would hate for our customers of color to feel like we’re using them to sell some facade that doesn’t exist.
 Yet we need to do SOME marketing to even make more diversity possible.
 What’s the best way to go about this?